aws-samples/serverless-mail/ses-credential-rotation/automatic-rotation/README.md

 ## Deployment

+If using an IDE, ensure you are using the correct AWS Account credentials.
+If using AWS CloudShell, ensure you are in the correct AWS region.

-You will require an S3 bucket in the relevant region to store the Lambda code packages required to deploy the solution.
-This can be created via the console or you can use the AWS CLI
+You will need an AWS S3 bucket in the same region as your AWS Systems and Secrets Manager to store the CloudFormation Template and Lambda code packages required to deploy the solution.
+Copy the following code, replace the value in the <replace-me-with-your-value> and execute in the AWS CLI (optionally you can use the AWS S3 Console).

+- For example your edited code will look like this: ```aws s3api create-bucket --bucket foo_co-smtp-auto-rotate-092024 --region us-west-2 --create-bucket-configuration '{"LocationConstraint":"us-west-2"}````

 ```
-aws s3api create-bucket --bucket cloudformation-code-12345
+aws s3api create-bucket --bucket <provide-a-globally-unique-S3bucket-name> --region <your-aws-region> --create-bucket-configuration '{"LocationConstraint":"<your-aws-region>"}'
 ```

-Once created, open a terminal in the automatic-rotation folder and run the aws cloudformation package command to package the Lambda functions and upload them to S3.
+Once you've created the S3 bucket, in your terminal app, navigate to /automatic-rotation/, copy & edit the code below, replacing the value in the --s3-bucket <globally-unique-bucket-name-from-above> with the S3 bucket you created in the pervious step.
+Execute the edited AWS cloudformation package command in the CLI to package the Lambda functions and upload them to S3.
 This command will output an updated version of the template to the --output-template-file location

+For example your edited code will look like this: ```aws cloudformation package --template-file sesautomaticrotation.yaml --s3-bucket foo_co-smtp-auto-rotate-092024 --output-template-file sesautomaticoutput.yaml```

 ```
-aws cloudformation package --template-file sesautomaticrotation.yaml --s3-bucket cloudformation-code-12345 --output-template-file sesautomaticoutput.yaml
+aws cloudformation package --template-file sesautomaticrotation.yaml --s3-bucket <globally-unique-S3bucket-name-from-above> --output-template-file sesautomaticoutput.yaml
 ```

-You can then deploy the template via the AWS Console or using the AWS CLI
+Copy & edit the code below, replacing the values in SSMServerTag=<EmailServers> SSMServerTagValue=<True> with the values you've decorated your email servers with (we use “EmailServers” and “True”, but you can use any tag and value).

 ```
-aws cloudformation deploy --template-file sesautomaticoutput.yaml --stack-name SESAutomaticRotation --parameter-overrides SecretName=sessecret IAMUserName=sessecret SESSendingResourceCondition=identity SESSendingResourceValue=myidentity SSMRotationDocument=MySSMDocument SSMServerTag=EmailServers SSMServerTagValue=True --capabilities CAPABILITY_NAMED_IAM
+aws cloudformation deploy --template-file sesautomaticoutput.yaml --stack-name SESAutomaticRotation --parameter-overrides SecretName=sessecret IAMUserName=sessecret SESSendingResourceCondition=identity SESSendingResourceValue=myidentity SSMRotationDocument=MySSMDocument SSMServerTag=<EmailServers> SSMServerTagValue=<True> --capabilities CAPABILITY_NAMED_IAM
 ```

+For example, your edited code will look like this: ```aws cloudformation deploy --template-file sesautomaticoutput.yaml --stack-name SESAutomaticRotation --parameter-overrides SecretName=sessecret IAMUserName=sessecret SESSendingResourceCondition=identity SESSendingResourceValue=myidentity SSMRotationDocument=MySSMDocument SSMServerTag=EmailServer SSMServerTagValue=True --capabilities CAPABILITY_NAMED_IAM'''

 ### Parameter Definition

 The following parameters are required when deploying the Cloudformation stack

-* SecretName - How to name the secret values in Systems Manager Paramter Store, for example "SESEmailSecret"
+* **SecretName** - Name for the secret values (SMTP passwords) in Systems Manager Parameter Store, for our example we use **SESEmailSecret****
-* IAMUserName - The name of the IAM user to create that will be able to send email, for example "ses-send-email-user"
+* **IAMUserName** - The name of the IAM user you'll create to send email, for example for our example we use **ses-send-email-user****
-* MaximumSecretAgeInDays - The maximum age of a secret, after this it will be rotated
+* **MaximumSecretAgeInDays** - The maximum age of a secret, after which it is rotated
-* KMSKeyID - (Optional) The ID of a Customer Managed key to encrypt the secret in Secrets Manager, the default key AWS managed key is used if this is not specified.
+* **KMSKeyID** - (Optional) The ID of a Customer Managed Key to encrypt the secret in Secrets Manager.
+The default key AWS managed key is used if a Customer Managed Key is not specified.
-* SESSendingResourceCondition - Valid values are configuration-set or identity - This is the resource type that will be given IAM permission to send raw email via SMTP
+* **SESSendingResourceCondition** - Valid values are configuration-set or identity - This is the resource type that will be given IAM permission to send raw email via SMTP
-* SESSendingResourceValue - This is the resource name that will be given IAM permission to send raw email via SMTP.
-This must be a configuration-set name or identity name, depending on SESSendingResourceCondition
+* **SESSendingResourceValue** - This is the resource name that will be given IAM permission to send raw email via SMTP.
+This must be a configuration-set name or identity name, depending on **SESSendingResourceCondition**
 * * If you used configuration-set, the format for value is:  arn:${Partition}:ses:${Region}:${Account}:configuration-set/${ConfigurationSetName}
 * * If you used identity, the format for value is: arn:${Partition}:ses:${Region}:${Account}:identity/${IdentityName}
-* SSMRotationDocument - The name of the SSM document to use to rotate the password on the relevant servers
+* *SSMRotationDocument* - The name of the Systems Manager document to use to rotate the password on the relevant servers
-* SSMServerTag - The name of the Tag to identify which server to run the SSM Rotation Document On
+* **SSMServerTag** - The name of the Tag to identify which email server on which you'll run the SSM Rotation Document.
+We use the tag name **EmailServers**
-* SSMServerTagValue - The value of the Tag to identify which servers to run the
+* **SSMServerTagValue** - The value of the Tag to identify which email server on which you'll run the SSM Rotation Document.
+We use the tag value **True**.

 ## Stack Creation